wkhere/stackless/Doc/library/functions.rst

    type hierarchy in :ref:`types`.

-.. function:: compile(source, filename, mode, flags=0, dont_inherit=False)
+.. function:: compile(source, filename, mode, flags=0, dont_inherit=False, optimize=-1)

    Compile the *source* into a code or AST object.
-Code objects can be executed by an :keyword:`exec` statement or evaluated by a call to :func:`eval`.
-   *source* can either be a string or an AST object.
+Code objects can be executed by :func:`exec` or :func:`eval`.  *source* can either be a string or an AST object.
 Refer to the :mod:`ast` module documentation for information on how to work with AST objects.

    The *filename* argument should give the file from which the code was read;
    pass some recognizable value if it wasn't read from a file (``'<string>'`` is